daiki-kadowaki/judgment-transparency-principle/README.md

 This repository does not redefine JTP.

 Derivative works that reference the Judgment Transparency Principle should:
-1. Attribute the principle to its original formulation (Version 1.0).
+1. Attribute the principle to its original formulation.
 2. Clearly state that the work is an independent interpretation and not the principle itself.